iPhone icons are small squares of different pictures that represent iPhone applications

 screen.

-Also, you now have 2 empty spots in the dock, so you can
+Now, you have 2 empty spots in the dock, that you can

-go back to the first home screen, and put the original icons that you removed
+use again to move more icons or folders, or you can go back to the first home screen, and put the original icons back to their original place in the iPhone dock as you can see below.